skip to main content

 3. Submit the two (2) completed Nominating Recommendation Forms to:

-• Class of 2024: Submit to Ms. Kratzer or Dr. Ruscio by September 22, 2022
+• Class of 2027: Submit to Ms. Mooney or Ms. Roth by Friday, 9/22/23 or later.

-• Class of 2026: Submit to Ms. Malone or Ms. Wagner by September 22, 2022
+• Class of 2025: Submit to Ms. Rubenstein or Ms. Casiraro by Friday, 9/22/23 or later.

-4. Create a video that is under two (2) minutes on Flipgrid emphasizing your past accomplishments along with your proposals to help improve your class in the coming year.
+5. Create a video that is under two (2) minutes on Flipgrid emphasizing your past accomplishments along with your proposals to help improve your class in the coming year.
 Refrain from making promises that you will not be able to keep (e.g., class trips, days off, etc.).
 NO COPYRIGHT MATERIALS!
 This includes music and images.

-• Class of 2024 & Class of 2026: Videos must be submitted no later than September 22, 2022.
+• Videos must be submitted no later than Monday, 10/2

-• See your advisor for the code to upload your video
+• See your advisor for the code to upload your video.

 6. ALL CANDIDATES ARE RUNNING FOR TWO-YEAR TERMS.